 KIngs, queens, knights, bishops, pawns — figures for the game of chess are what these artists of Norway began to make.
 They carved pieces with details of sword and spear and bishops crook, helmet and crown and throne.
 They gave these small figures individual expressions, too — faces which in their time suggested courage, boldness, thoughtfulness, and wisdom.

-Perhaps they had been commissioned to make these chessmen — there were several sets — as gifts for high born folk in the Kingdom of the Isles.
+Perhaps they had been commissioned to make these chess pieces — there were several sets — as gifts for high born folk in the Kingdom of the Isles.
 Perhaps a merchant had commissioned the chessmen, in the hope that he could sell them to wealthy nobles in a place even further to the south, the thriving Norse settlement of Dublin on the island of Ireland.

 The chessmen found a different fate.
-They did make it to the KIngdom of the Isles, what today we know as the Outer Hebrides or Western Isles of Scotland, but there is no record of what North Sea storm or other sort of passage may have brought them to lie hidden on the shores of the isle of Lewis, northernmost of those long islands.
+They did make it to the Kingdom of the Isles, what today we know as the Outer Hebrides or Western Isles of Scotland, but there is no record of what North Sea storm or other sort of passage may have brought them to lie hidden on the shores of the isle of Lewis, northernmost of those long islands.
 One day in the 1830s, a storm revealed the kist, the chest, in which the Lewis chessmen lay.

 They’ve had a varied history since then passing through the hands of private collectors, into museum holdings, and on tours across England and Scotland.
 At present, many of the Lewis chessmen are in the British Museum in London.
 Eleven of their number are in the National Museum of Scotland in Edinburgh.